Platonic Transformers: A Solid Choice For Equivariance: Background: Transformers with Position Embeddings

 \section{Background: Transformers with Position Embeddings}

-The core of a Transformer is its self-attention mechanism, which computes outputs for a sequence of input features based on pairwise interactions.
-To perform spatial tasks, this operation must incorporate positional information, which can be done using absolute or relative position encodings.
+The core of a Transformer is its self-attention mechanism, which computes outputs for a sequence of input features $\{f_i \in \mathbb{R}^C\}$ based on pairwise interactions.
+To perform spatial tasks, this operation must incorporate the position $p_i \in \mathbb{R}^n$ associated with each feature $f_i$.
+This positional information, often added via absolute or relative encodings, allows the model to learn relationships that respect geometric symmetries.